 The vocational consultant who referred you to Occupational Skills Training will help you choose a training opportunity from a broad range of job categories.
-Your consultant and your Occupational Skills Training supervisor will help you identify training sites and will encourage you to interview people at the sites that have caught your interest.
+Your consultant and your Occupational Skills Training coordinator will help you identify training sites and will encourage you to interview people at the sites that have caught your interest.

 Each year, about 70 percent of the individuals who complete our program find jobs in the field in which they trained.
 Thousands of individuals have completed the program since it began in 1981.

 Get the Most from Your Training